January 2016 North Korean nuclear test: Skepticism of the hydrogen bomb claim

 Jeffrey Lewis, expert at the Center for Nonproliferation Studies, said that a boosted fission weapon is "the most likely scenario in my view, with a failed thermonuclear test a close second".

 International reactions

 The test was condemned by several governments who called on the United Nations to strengthen its sanctions against North Korea.
+China's Ministry of Foreign Affairs condemned the test, and said China had not known about it in advance, also calling on North Korea to engage in denuclearization.
 United Nations Security Council Resolution 2270 was subsequently passed to that effect.